Open Editor →

 What Happens When Blocked?

-If your script attempts to connect to an external API (like api.example.com or a remote PostgreSQL database), the proxy intercepts and denies the request.
+If your script attempts to connect to an external API (like api.example.com or a remote PostgreSQL database) that is not on the whitelist, the proxy intercepts and denies the request.
 In your Output console, you will see a traceback ending in a ProxyError or 403 Forbidden.

 To assist with debugging, the Python Online execution engine injects a custom system hint directly into the error log, clearly explaining that the connection was blocked by the platform firewall.

-Package Installation Note: While you can install thousands of packages from PyPI on the Free tier, some niche libraries attempt to download secondary assets (like C++ compiler files or language models) from unverified third-party domains during the pip install process.
+Package Installation Note: While you can install thousands of packages from PyPI, some niche libraries attempt to download secondary assets (like C++ compiler files or language models) from unverified third-party domains during the pip install process.
 These secondary downloads will be blocked, causing the installation to fail.